buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_ControllerPHistory.md

+# Pset_ControllerPHistory

 Properties for history of controller values.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.